Lambels/Discord-Anti_Spam-Bot/README.md

 # How can you join Lambels Development?

-Join this servert and apply! https://discord.gg/AcXZf6H
+Join this server and apply! https://discord.gg/AcXZf6H

 # FAQ